raasakh/BitcoinAddressGenerator/README.md

 # Bitcoin Address Generator
-A light and easy to use PHP library for generating various Bitcoin address formats along with their private and public keys
+A light and easy to use PHP library for generating virtually any Bitcoin address formats along with their private and public keys

 ## Features